FurryCoders/falocalrepo-server/README.md

 In grid view, the results are presented using cards containing the same information as the list view, with the addition of thumbnails for submissions.
 When searching for submissions or journals, clicking on the card footer (containing the date and author) will open the author's page.
+Submissions with more than one file will display a small counter with the number of files in the upper right corner of the card.

 <div align="center">
 <img src="https://raw.githubusercontent.com/FurryCoders/falocalrepo-server/master/doc/search-card.png" width="200">